ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Data Loss Prevention

-Data Loss Prevention (DLP) policies enable an organisation to identify, monitor, and automatically protect sensitive information across Office 365.
+Data Loss Prevention (DLP) policies enable an organisation to identify, monitor, and automatically protect sensitive information across Office 365 and endpoint devices.
 DLP policies can be targeted to one or more products within the Office 365 suite.

 A DLP policy can be configured to:

-* Identify sensitive information, documents in a specific site (for SharePoint only) or specific labels contained in Exchange Online, SharePoint Online, and OneDrive for Business.
+* Identify sensitive information (Sensitive information types), documents in a specific site (for SharePoint only) or specific labels (Sensitivity labels) contained in Exchange Online, SharePoint Online, locally on devices (endpoint DLP) and OneDrive for Business.
 * Prevent end-users from accidentally sharing sensitive information.
 * Prevent end-users from accidentally deleting a document.
 * Educate end-users by presenting messages them on how to stay compliant when relevant.
-This is done without interrupting their workflow
+This is done without interrupting their workflow.

-At the time of writing Office 365 has 100 prebuilt sensitive information types (Australian Passport Numbers etc.).
+At the time of writing Office 365 has over 200 prebuilt sensitive information types (Australian Passport Numbers etc.).
 In addition to the prebuilt sensitive information types custom types can be created.
 These custom types look for strings, patterns, or key words.

+Note, endpoint DLP requires onboarding of those devices into Microsoft Defender for Endpoint and requires an E5 license.
+Agencies should consider the use of Endpoint DLP as part of a unified DLP strategy.

 Data Loss Prevention Design Decisions for all agencies and implementation types.